information

 City Code Section

-1. A. When it is necessary to obtain compliance with this Title, or any violations of provisions administered by the Bureau of Development Services, the Director may issue a stop work order requiring that all work, except work directly related to elimination of the violation, be immediately and completely stopped.
-If the Director issues a stop work order, activity subject to the order may not resume until such time as the Director give specific approval in writing.
+1. A. When necessary to compel compliance with this Title or to address any violations of provisions administered by Portland Permitting & Development, the City Administrator may issue a stop work order requiring that all work, except work directly related to elimination of the violation, be immediately and completely stopped.
+If the City Administrator issues a stop work order, activity subject to the order may not resume until such time as the City Administrator gives specific approval in writing.
 The stop work order will be in writing and will include:

 1. 1.
-The date of the order is issued;
+The date the order is issued;

 2. 2.
-Permit or registration number, where applicable;
+The permit or registration number, where applicable;

 3. 3.
-Site address, legal description or project location that is subject to the stop work order;
+The site address, legal description, or project location that is subject to the stop work order;

 4. 4.
 A description of violations observed; and